Date of Last Revision: October 21, 2020

 EU-U.S. AND SWISS-U.S. PRIVACY SHIELD FRAMEWORKS

 The following provisions govern information collected in reliance on the EU-U.S. and Swiss-U.S. Privacy Shield Framework Principles for transfers of personal data from the EU and Switzerland to the United States.
 Movere adheres to the EU-U.S. and Swiss-U.S. Privacy Shield Principles (“Principles”) and is committed to subject to the Principles all personal data received from the EU and Switzerland in reliance on the Privacy Shield.
-Individuals from whom Movere collects personal information under the Privacy Shield have the right to access their personal data by contacting Movere at email@example.com.
-As a result of certification to the EU-U.S. and Swiss-U.S. Privacy Shield Privacy Shield, Movere is subject to the investigatory and enforcement powers of the FTC, the Department of Transportation, or any other U.S. authorized statutory body.
+Individuals from whom Movere collects personal information under the Privacy Shield have the right to access their personal data by contacting Movere at firstname.lastname@example.org.
+As a result of certification to the EU-U.S. and Swiss-U.S. Privacy Shield Privacy Shield, Movere is subject to the investigatory and enforcement powers of the FTC.

 Movere may be required to disclose personal information pursuant to lawful requests made by public authorities, including to meet national security or law enforcement requirements.